sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

         }
 ```

-<p class="cn" markdown="1">Using the `WriteXmlSchema` method, It's possible to write out the schema definition.
-That code produces the following:</p>
+Using the `WriteXmlSchema` method, It's possible to write out the schema definition.
+That code produces the following:

 ```xml
 <?xml version="1.0" standalone="yes"?>